HPCBio/Mayo-RNASeq/README.md

 ### This takes ~1 minute per sample to run.
 Runs all 4 samples at once, so could take 1-4 minutes total depending on how long they're waiting for resources to open up.
 $ sbatch featureCounts.sh

+## Run multiqc to collate STAR and featureCounts numbers.
+This takes ~1 min to run.
+$ sbatch multiqc_summary.sh

+*OUTPUT* in results/ directory:
+1. multiqc_report.html
+2. ReadFatePlot.jpeg
+3. Targets_Final.txt

+Download these to VMs to inspect

 ## Run edgeR statistical analysis.
-This takes ~X minutes to run
+This takes ~30 seconds to run
-$ sbatch edgeR.sh  #NOT WORKING YET
+$ sbatch edgeR.sh

+*OUTPUT* in results/edgeR/ directory:
+1. MDSclustering.jpeg
+2. NumSigGenes_FDR0.05.csv
+3. RawCounts.txt
+4. t8_vs_t0_AllResults.txt
+5. t8_vs_t0_MeanDifferencePlot.jpeg

+Download these to VMs to inspect